 model.x = pyo.Var(index_set, domain=pyo.Binary)

 model.x = pyo.Var(index_set, domain=pyo.NonNegativeIntegers, bounds=(0, 7))

 Constraints enrich the descriptive power of optimization problems.
-Different scenarios, rules, regulations, and variable relations, may be phrased as conditions on decision variables that must be satisfied.
-In PYOMO the constraints are specified using equality or inequality expressions.
-There are several ways to integrate then inside exisiting PYOMO model:
+Different scenarios, rules, regulations, and variable relations may be phrased as conditions on decision variables that must be satisfied.
+In PYOMO, specify the constraints using equality or inequality expressions.
+There are several ways to integrate them inside the existing PYOMO model:

 - Using the

 model = pyo.ConcreteModel() model.x = pyo.Var(index_set, domain=pyo.Binary) model.amount_constraint = pyo.Constraint(expr=sum(model.x[i] for i in model.x) == 3)